frontendmentorio/rest-countries-api-with-color-theme-switcher/README.md

 ## Got feedback for us?

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.
+So if you have anything you'd like to mention, please email hi@frontendmentor.io.

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.